-Whether you are fully self-employed, or have a full-time job and earn self-employed income on the side, the Income Tax Act (ITA) provides guidelines which allows you to deduct a range of business expenses.
+Whether you are fully self-employed, or have a full-time job and earn self-employed income on the side, the Income Tax Act (ITA) provides guidelines which allow you to deduct a range of business expenses.
 These expenses are necessary to offset your net income, lowering your income and reducing your taxes owing.
-These guidelines are limited to a few specific items, which means that the Canada Revenue Agency (CRA) then has the responsibility to determine if the expense was incurred for the purpose of earning income, and whether they will be allowed or denied.
+These guidelines are limited to a few specific items, which means that the Canada Revenue Agency (CRA) then has the responsibility to determine if the expense was incurred for the purpose of earning income and whether they will be allowed or denied.

 Here are the main deductions which you may be eligible to claim.

 Any money spent running your business is considered a business expense, and you can claim it on your tax return as a deduction.

 Business expenses include, but are not limited to;

 - Start-up costs (including interest and fees on money borrowed for your business)